-Online students should ALSO note that proctored exams are required for the online version of this course, as well.
-Online students must take proctored exams at scheduled time as assigned by instructor at http://proctorU.com or Respondus LockDown Browser with Respondus Monitor.
+Online students should ALSO note that proctored exams are required for the online test(s) of this course, as well.
+For the online test(s) students must take proctored exams at scheduled time using Respondus LockDown Browser with Respondus Monitor.

-A webcam is required for the proctoring software for online students.
+A webcam, along with uninterrupted Internet connection, is required for the online test for this course.

 In case you encounter a situation in which a proctored exam is necessary.
 The KSU Testing Center offers proctored exam services.
-Please note, some of these services have a charge affiliated with them. http://testing.kennesaw.edu/faculty/request-services.php .
+Please note, some of these services have a charge affiliated with them. http://testing.kennesaw.edu/faculty/request-services.php.
 That means a Proctored exam might require a fee.